 Malmerendas Boutique Lodging

 Even from the street, one can see that Malmerendas Boutique Lodging is a special place, with its facade of Portuguese tiles and central wrought iron balcony.
-Step inside and it’s equal parts upscale hotel and stately European country residence.
+Step inside, and it’s equal parts upscale hotel and stately European country residence.

 This 19th-century building was renovated in 2005, retaining the structure’s roots of rock walls and wood beams that can be seen in the downstairs areas and backyard.
 Molded ceiling patterns mimic the patterns of traditional artisan tiles in the rooms, which exude a more modern aesthetic with fashionable furnishings.
 Earthy and light-filled, it’s like a breath of fresh air.

 In the heart of the city, this cleverly designed spot makes excellent use of space.
 The main living room, with wood floors, a vaulted wood beam ceiling, funky prints, and blocky furniture, is bookended on one end with double doors and a terrace and on the other end with a marble-accented kitchen.
-A whitewashed rock wall runs along one side of the living room for a touch of the historic.
+A whitewashed rock wall runs along one side of the living room for a touch of history.
 Loft space provides hidden, recessed bedroom areas.

 Don’t let the word “hostel” be a deterrent: this incredibly stylish spot, full of splashy art and decor, feels more like an on-trend boutique hotel than an affordable student option.